WELCOME TO SCOTLAND.

 There are 2 options for car parking:

-1. If you bring a car, is to make use of the plentiful free parking along the Brodick promenade.
-Please do not fill the local car park behind the Co-op that is near the start.
+Bring your car onto Arran - The return fare is reasonable: £42.40 return for a standard car and £10.60 per person return for each passenger inside.
+Please make use of the plentiful free parking along the Brodick promenade, do not fill the local car park behind the Co-op that is near the start.

 Please note: There is no parking available at the Event Village, this is reserved for the event and medical team only.
 Brodick promenade parking is a stone's throw from the Event Village so please utilise these spaces.